Department of Geography and Geology

 Ross Joseph Guida, PHD, Assistant Professor of Geography, Department of Geography-Geology, PHD, Southern Illinois U-Carbondale; MS, Univ of Nevada-Las Vegas; BA, Univ of Wisconsin-Eau Claire

-John P Harris, PHD, Assistant Professor of Geology, Department of Geography-Geology, PHD, Texas AM University; MS, Univ of Arkansas-Fayetteville; BS, Univ of Arkansas-Fayetteville
+John P Harris, PHD, Associate Professor of Geology, Department of Geography-Geology, PHD, Texas A&M University; MS, Univ of Arkansas-Fayetteville; BS, Univ of Arkansas-Fayetteville

 Joseph C Hill, PHD, Associate Professor of Geology, Department of Geography-Geology, PHD, Univ of Missouri-Columbia; MS, Univ of Tennessee-Knoxville; BS, Univ of Tennessee-Knoxville